rezanid/visiostencilfactory/README.md

 The followig stencil galleries contain identical icons shared by Ben Coleman in his repository, but converted to Visio Stencils for your convenience.

 > 📯 NOTE!
-> Ther might be some shaped in the stencils that won't work.
-This is because Visio is not able to import them unfortunately.
+> Ther might be some shapes in the stencils that won't work.
+This is because Visio is unfortunately not able to import them.
 You can check the list int [Known Issues](#known-issues-) section

 ### Core Azure Sets
 #### [Azure Docs](stencils/azure-docs.vssx)